skartbeng/VWAPPricing/README.md

 6. VWAP two way price does not calculation the bid and offer amount as it not explained in the instruction
 7. Have Junit tests
 8. Using immutable objects where possible
-9. Validating the marketDataUpdate using unchecked exception (runtimeexception) to avoid breaking the claculator method
+9. Validating the marketDataUpdate using unchecked exception (runtimeexception) to avoid breaking the Calculator's method